vinaySankar2004/myFirstProject/README.md

 ### Why is this project of interest to you?

 Food-ordering applications like Uber Eats and DoorDash are so dominant and successful nationwide.
-I believe creating an application similar to these is a great first step to my future in Computer Science.
+I believe creating an application similar to these are a great first step to my future in Computer Science.

 ### User Stories
 - As a user, I want to be able to add a topping to my sandwich